 As it stands, the tax authorities25 will abide by their rulings if the circumstances and parameters on which the conventional ruling is based remain substantially the same.
 It is expected that the tax authorities will soon extend the scope of the conventional tax ruling process to include transfer pricing studies for financial BtB transactions.

 The law generally grants the right to the tax authorities to assess a taxpayer's tax return after the applicable submission deadline26 and to issue a notice of assessment to the taxpayer stating the tax authorities' agreement or disagreement with the tax return submitted.27

-Likewise, the law provides the taxpayer with the right to dispute an assessment, in which case the objection should be filed by end of the next month, specifying the reason for the objection.28 Following submission of an objection, the tax authorities and the taxpayer usually exchange views (at meetings or by correspondence), which invariably involves the taxpayer providing additional documentation to support the taxpayer's case.
+Similarly, the law provides the taxpayer with the right to dispute an assessment, in which case the objection should be filed by end of the next month, specifying the reason for the objection.28 Following submission of an objection, the tax authorities and the taxpayer usually exchange views (at meetings or by correspondence), which invariably involves the taxpayer providing additional documentation to support the his or her case.

 In the absence of detailed or specific provisions governing transfer pricing investigations, the general provisions of the law also apply to those disputes regarding a set 'transfer price' in which the tax authorities, upon issuing an assessment, potentially challenge the underlying terms of a controlled transaction; the taxpayer should be able to demonstrate to the satisfaction of the tax authorities that the controlled transaction reflects the fair market terms.